 Kelli has led Tourism Nova Scotia’s communications team since 2016 and is responsible for managing and directing internal and external corporate communications activities.

 Kelli joined the provincial tourism organization in 2013 and worked for three years as the manager of industry partnerships.
 Prior to this, she spent 10 years as marketing manager with Nova Scotia Business Inc. where much of her work was focused on marketing to support export development initiatives and the attraction of new businesses to Nova Scotia.
 Early in her career she spent 7 years working in marketing communications roles with Maritime Life Assurance Company, Blue Cross and the Central Regional Health Board.

 Kelli holds a Bachelor of Public Relations Degree (1998) from Mount Saint University

-As Director, Research and Policy, Anna leads Tourism Nova Scotia’s research programs to support evidence-based decision making across the organization.
+As Director, Research, Planning and Decision Support, Anna leads Tourism Nova Scotia’s research programs to support evidence-based decision making across the organization.
 She also leads key corporate initiatives, including strategic and business planning, and TNS’ performance measurement.